 The terms Traditional Latin Mass and Extraordinary Form of the Mass are both terms used to describe Masses offered in the Roman Rite in accordance with the liturgical books of 1962.
 The term “Extraordinary Form” was expressed in the Motu Proprio Summorum Pontificum issued by Pope Benedict XVI.
-Here is an explanation by our pastor, Father Wolfe, on the differences between the Ordinary and Extraordinary Forms of the Roman Rite.

 The priests and members of our Lancaster Latin Mass Community are always happy to welcome those new to the Traditional Latin Mass.
 Please feel free to ask questions about the Catholic faith as well as elements of the Latin Mass that may be confusing or different.
-We especially invite you to join us for food and fellowship on the first Sunday of the month for our Monthly Potluck Social, which is held immediately following Holy Mass in the Social Hall.
+We especially invite you to join us for food and fellowship on the fourth Sunday of the month for our Monthly Potluck Social, which is held immediately following Holy Mass in the Social Hall.

 We look forward to meeting you and getting to know you!